 40. Widening Rift

 Throughout Faramir's report and the ensuing angry discussion, Dûrlin had remained silent and unobtrusive in the background, stepping forward only to refill goblets with wine.
-Nevertheless, his keen eye had taken note of every glance and expression on the faces of those in the room, and he had missed no word which was spoken -- nor those which remained unspoken, yet still palpable in the air and obvious to one who knew well the moods and tones of voice of those he served.
+Nevertheless, his keen eye had taken note of every glance and expression on the faces of those in the room, and he had missed no spoken word -- nor those words which remained unspoken, yet still palpable in the air and obvious to one who knew well the moods and tones of voice of those he served.

-But when the argument had suddenly included mention of Boromir, Dûrlin had stepped forward to listen more attentively, not caring if anyone thought him out of order for doing so.
-He was responsible to serve and care for each member of the Steward's household, but he was Boromir's man first and foremost, and that which concerned Boromir concerned him.
+Yet when the argument had suddenly included mention of Boromir, Dûrlin had stepped forward to listen more attentively, not caring if anyone thought him out of order for doing so.
+He was responsible to serve and care for each member of the Steward's household, but he was first and foremost Boromir's man, and that which concerned Boromir concerned him.

 What he had heard of his lord only deepened his already keen sorrow.